 A Performance Lock can be executed once each Term for each Index Option.
-We will not execute your request for a Performance Lock on the Index Protection Strategy with Trigger or Index Protection Strategy with Cap Index Options if the Daily Adjustment on the applicable date is zero unless your Contract was issued before May 1, 2023.
+We will not execute your request for a Performance Lock on the Index Protection Strategy with Trigger or Index Protection Strategy with Cap Index Options if the Daily Adjustment on the applicable date is zero.
 A Performance Lock applies to the total Index Option Value in an Index Option, and not just a portion of that Index Option Value.
 We use the Daily Adjustment calculated at the end of the current Business Day on the Lock Date to determine your locked Index Option Value.
 This "locked" Index Option Value may be more or less than the "unlocked" Index Option Value that is available for your review on the Lock Date because the unlocked Index Option Value was determined at the end of the prior Business Day.
 After the Lock Date, the Index Option Value stays in the locked Index Option for the remainder of the Index Year unless you execute an Early Reallocation (if available to you).
-Early Reallocation is not permitted for Contracts issued before May 1, 2023.
 If you decide to execute an Early Reallocation, you can execute a Performance Lock and then, at the earliest, execute an Early Reallocation on the same Business Day.
 When executing both the Performance Lock and Early Reallocation on the same Business Day, your Lock Date is also the Term Start Date for the new Index Option.
 Daily Adjustments do not apply to a locked Index Option for the remainder of the Term and the locked Index Option Value will not receive a Performance Credit on the Term End Date.
 For example, assume you selected one Index Option and your Index Option Value available for review in your account today is \$20,326.
 If before the end of the Business Day you request a Performance Lock, today is your Lock Date.
 If your Index Option Value at the end of the Business Day is \$20,250, you will lock in this \$20,250 and it will not change until the next Index Anniversary if you do not execute an Early Reallocation.
-However, if you take a partial withdrawal or when we deduct a Contract fee, expense, or an investment advisory fee you authorize your Financial Professional's firm to receive from the Contract, we deduct these amounts proportionately from the Index Option Values, which will decrease any locked Index Option Value.
+However, if you take a partial withdrawal (including financial adviser fees that you choose to have us pay from this Contract) or when we deduct a Contract fee or expense, we deduct these amounts proportionately from the Index Option Values, which will decrease any locked Index Option Value.
 On the next Index Anniversary that occurs on or immediately after the Lock Date, all locked Index Options will be unlocked, we will transfer the locked Index Option Value according to your instructions, and Daily Adjustments will again apply for the new Term.
 If you do not provide us with transfer instructions, the Index Option Value will remain in the same Index Option with a new Term Start Date subject to the renewal Trigger Rate, Cap, or Participation Rate for the new Term.